 They’ll employ their imagination and web-building talents but won’t go too deeply into the brand or target audience.

 The role of the web design agency is to complete the project and hand it over to the client.

 Aside from client-requested site updates and upkeep, the success of that website is in the hands of a marketing agency.

-Generally, A web design agency is more concerned with completing a project according to your specifications than with what will truly work for your company and its target audience, and you’ll find that they enter the web design process at an early stage.
+Generally, A web design agency is more concerned with completing a project according to your specifications than with what will truly work for your company and its target audience.
+You’ll find that they enter the web design process early.